The Unforgivable Sin/Blasphemy Against the Holy Ghost

 The work of the Holy Spirit is to convict us of sin and to guide us into all truth.
 The Holy Spirit is God’s agency for conversion.
-Without the Holy Spirit, no one can feel sorrow for sin, nor is anyone ever converted “He [the Holy Spirit] will convict the world of sin, and of righteousness, and of judgment.”
-“He will guide you into all truth” (John 16:8, 13, NKJV).
+Without the Holy Spirit, no one can feel sorrow for sin, nor is anyone ever converted.
+“He [the Holy Spirit] will convict the world of sin, and of righteousness, and of judgment.”
+“He will guide you into all truth” (John 16:8, 13).

-Thus, blasphemy against the Holy Spirit, or the unforgivable sin, consists of progressive resistance to truth that results in a final and irrevocable decision against it, deliberately made in the full knowledge that by so doing one is choosing to pursue his own course of action in opposition to the divine will.
-The conscience is hardened by continued resistance to the impressions of the Holy Spirit, and one may hardly be aware that he has made the fateful decision.
+Thus, blasphemy against the Holy Spirit, or the unforgivable sin, consists of progressive resistance to truth that results in a final and irrevocable decision against it, intentionally made in the full knowledge that by so doing one is intending to seek his own way in life in opposition to the Lord’s will.
+The conscience is hardened by continued rejection to the convictions of the Holy Spirit, and one may hardly be aware that he has made the deadly decision.